Walk into most companies and you're likely to hear versions of the following conversations:

 "Marketing departments don’t get it: they don’t understand the customer; they don’t understand the challenges salespeople face; they don’t understand how to turn a lead into a prospect, then a customer, then a long-term customer…"

-Such disconnect has existed for as long as marketing and sales departments have existed.
+Such disconnect has existed for as long as marketing and sales departments have existed, but is rarely achieved.

 So how do you bridge the gap to generate more leads and, ultimately, more sales for your business?